-- New Recreational Vehicle Dealer (RV): Allows the licensee to sell new and used recreational vehicles.
+- New Recreational Vehicle Dealer License (RV): allows the dealer to sell new and used recreational vehicles.

-- Used Recreational Vehicle Dealer (RU): Allows the licensee to sell only used recreational vehicles.
+- Used Recreational Vehicle Dealer License (RU): allows the dealer to sell only new recreational vehicles.

 For a full list of dealer license types, view the Florida Recreational Dealer Handbook.